AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 6. Enter the amount of debt token from your wallet balance you want to use to repay your debt.
 7. Click on `Send` to confirm the transaction.

-For example, in the following screenshot, 0.01 wETH will be swapped into ~12.45 agEUR to repay part of the vault's debt, and 10 agEUR from the wallet will be used to repay some of the remaining agEUR debt.
+For example, in the following screenshot, 0.01 wETH are swapped to ~12.45 agEUR to repay part of the vault's debt, and 10 agEUR from the wallet is used to repay some of the remaining agEUR debt.

 ![Repay and withdraw](/.gitbook/assets/repay2.png)

 {% hint style="info" %}
-A summary of the changes on your vault and wallet will be displayed on the right.
+A summary of the changes on your vault and wallet is displayed on the right.
 You can access all the steps of the transaction by clicking on the `Transaction Details` dropdown.
 {% endhint %}

 ## Monitoring your positions